 We encourage those of you who haven't yet purchased and are on the fence as to whether to purchase a shell model or the full camper to attend a local owners rally in your area, speak to the owners, and check out the "personal" improvements to an already fantastic camper.

-Currently there are two rallies in California - Annual factory rally in April near Napa-Sonoma north of San Francisco and a Regional rally in Southern Calif (San Diego) in late -October.
-For more information, contact Stan at Four Wheel Campers - firstname.lastname@example.org , Click on the link to view the video.
+Currently there are two rallies in California - Annual factory rally in April east of Sacramento and a Regional rally in Southern Calif (San Diego) at Ocotillo Wells in late -October/November.
+For more information, contact Stan at Four Wheel Campers - email@example.com , Click on the link to view the video.

 See you out there......